 Q: Are Service Centers open to the public?

-A: All USDA Service Centers are currently open for business by phone appointment only.
-While our program delivery staff will continue to come into the office, they will be working with our agricultural producers by phone and using email and online tools whenever possible.
+A: USDA is using a phased, data-driven approach to determine which Service Centers are open for in-person appointments.
+Please check the status of your local USDA Service Center at farmers.gov/coronavirus/service-center-status.
+Our program delivery staff can work with agricultural producers by phone and using email and online tools whenever possible.
 Field work, including conservation planning assistance, will continue with appropriate social distancing.
 Producers can find their Service Center’s phone number at farmers.gov/service-center-locator.

 Q: How will this impact my local office and the services I need to receive?

 A: USDA staff are available to continue helping agricultural producers with program signups, loan servicing, conservation planning assistance, and other important actions.
 Producers can continue to apply for farm loan, disaster assistance, safety net, and conservation programs as well as crop insurance.

 Additionally, USDA has added flexibilities for farm loans and crop insurance and is working to implement new assistance opportunities available through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 More information is available on farmers.gov/coronavirus.